 “During the past year, Main Line Health performed about 688,000 imaging procedures, which are stored in the PACS System,” said Karen Thomas, Chief Information Officer for Main Line Health.
 “Currently Cardiology, Radiology, Perinatology, and Neurodiagnostics send images to our systems to support our mission of being able to view ‘any image from any location at any time.’”

-Thomas attributes MLH’s Imaging success to the close team effort between the hospitals’ departments, Biomedical Engineering and Information Systems to ensure support and enhance the patient care process.
+Thomas attributes Main Line Health’s Imaging success to the close team effort between the hospitals’ departments, Biomedical Engineering and Information Systems to ensure support and enhance the patient care process.

 This year’s Top 25 Connected Healthcare Facilities include health systems, academic medical centers, a cancer care center, two community hospitals and an imaging center, across 15 states.
 Main Line Health was one of three health organizations named in Pennsylvania.